Neighbors reflect on Rochester’s ‘state of emergency’ nearly 50 days after enactment

 For Jackson, he says the ongoing violence has presented a different view of Rochester than what he knew before.

-Meanwhile the founder of Rochester’s Little Italy neighborhood, which is based off of Lyell Avenue, has filed a formal complaint with the Attorney General’s office over concerns of a lack of public safety and ongoing crime seen there and in surrounding streets.
+Meanwhile, the founder of Rochester’s Little Italy neighborhood, which is based on Lyell Avenue, has filed a formal complaint with the Attorney General’s office over concerns of a lack of public safety and ongoing crime seen there and in surrounding streets.